Respite for Disability

 Uniquely designed to cater for a range of disabilities including autism (ASD), intellectual disability, mental health, physical disability and complex needs, our respite care locations are Disability Approved for both respite and emergency respite and operate 24 hours a day, seven days a week.

-At Tea-Cup, we undertake a non-invasive assessment with guests to identify their needs, goals and preferences.
+At Tea-cup Cottage, we meet with guests to identify their needs, goals and preferences.
 This is the best way to identify the most appropriate respite accommodation to suit each individual.

 Our qualified and friendly staff are there 24/7 to provide support with daily routines, organise activities and help develop new skills.
 Depending on the length of your stay, we can even arrange to go out to local recreational and social events like the movies, lunch or playgrounds.